fishjam-cloud/documentation/docs/react-native/quick-setup.md

 # Quick Setup

-Integrate Fishjam Cloud into your React Native application.
+Integrate Fishjam into your React Native application.

 :::info